pandosme/pandosme.github.io/docs/_posts/2023-05-09-TeachableMachine.md

 ## [TFLITE ACAP Open Source Code Package](https://github.com/pandosme/TFLITE_1)

-Limited coding experience is need unless you want to extend that ACAP with additional behavior or customized outputs, and integration.
+Limited coding experience is need unless you want to extend the ACAP with additional behavior or customized outputs, and integration.